wuyuechang11/Vocabuddy/README.md

 * The UI design is minimal and focuses on functionality over aesthetics
 * Vocabulary usage practice is limited to predefined formats
-* Dictionary API coverage depends on external services
+* External dictionary API coverage and rate limits may affect availability of example sentences

 ---